 Schwab Intelligent Portfolios

 I use Schwab’s robo-advisor service myself and like it.
 It’s 100% free, although it does require a minimum investment of $5,000.
-It comes with some higher-end features, such as tax-loss harvesting and trusts, but it doesn’t include others, such as 401(k) account advising or 529 plan management.
+It comes with some higher-end features, such as tax-loss harvesting and trusts, but it doesn’t include others like 401(k) account advising or 529 plan management.

 Schwab also offers a hybrid advising option with a unique twist.
-In a departure from the industry norm, they don’t charge based on a percentage of your portfolio.
-They instead charge a flat fee, making their hybrid advising affordable and scalable.
+In a departure from the industry norm, it doesn’t charge based on a percentage of your portfolio.
+It instead charges a flat fee, making its hybrid advising affordable and scalable.

 You pay a one-time initial fee of $300 and a monthly fee of $30 after that.
 For those fees, you get unlimited access to speak with human financial planners.
 A certified financial planner works with you to holistically review your finances, plan your retirement and other long-term goals, and otherwise provide the human support you need.

 This hybrid advising option does require a minimum investment of $25,000.
 But both account types make for affordable investment advisory for middle-class investors.

 Everyone has different financial needs, and those needs change over time.

 As a beginner investor, start with a free, completely automated robo-advisor like SoFi or Schwab.
 As you build wealth, consider adding hybrid advising to get a more personalized touch.
 And when you reach substantial wealth, you may decide to switch to completely human-managed advisory service.